Celebrate Menopause Awareness Month with $30 Off Paloma Membership

 A note from Paloma Health

 Should your results indicate that your thyroid is underactive, it is treatable with thyroid hormone replacement medication.
 When choosing thyroid medication with your doctor, remember that there is no one-size-fits-all treatment.
-We recommend that you work with a trustworthy doctor who can assess your symptoms, history, and lab results to determine the best treatment plan for you.
+We recommend that you work with an experienced provider who can assess your symptoms, history, and lab results to determine the best treatment plan to optimize your thyroid function.

 References: